simonw/til/python/installing-flash-attention.md

 ```
 **Do not try to do this**.
 It is a trap.
 For some reason attempting to install this runs a compilation process which can take _multiple hours_.
 I tried to run this in Google Colab on an A100 machine that I was paying for and burned through $2 worth of "compute units" and an hour and a half of waiting before I gave up.

+> **Update**: I may be wrong about this, [the setup.py](https://github.com/Dao-AILab/flash-attention/blob/c1d146cbd5becd9e33634b1310c2d27a49c7e862/setup.py#L54-L56) for the project includes code that attempts to install wheels directly from the GitHub releases.
+That didn't work for me and I don't understand why.

 Thankfully [I learned](https://twitter.com/Sampson4242/status/1849666226299281443) that there's an alternative: the Flash Attention team provide pre-built wheels for their project exclusively through GitHub releases.
-They're not uploaded to PyPI, possibly because they're 180MB each or maybe because PyPI can't automatically pick the correct torch version?

-Whatever the reason, you can find them attached to the most recent release on https://github.com/Dao-AILab/flash-attention/releases
+You can find them attached to the most recent release on https://github.com/Dao-AILab/flash-attention/releases

 But which one should you use out of the 83 files listed there?